 Three objects accompany and complete Endymion’s planted garden, which can be reinterpreted as an allegory of the Greek myth of humanity’s quest for the ideal garden.
 Designed in dialogue with the site’s history, each object represents a different way of inhabiting space.

-1. Studio SNCDA envisioned a monumental flag to transform the former parade ground into an “urban square” and to highlight the presence of the garden.
+• I. FLAG.
+Studio SNCDA envisioned a monumental flag to transform the former parade ground into an “urban square” and to highlight the presence of the garden.
 With its highly silvery, almost molten-metal appearance, the flag amplifies the light within the garden.

-1. Fire provides a warm shelter around which people can gather close to the embers.
+• II.
+CHIMNEY.
+Fire provides a warm shelter around which people can gather close to the embers.
 The contemplation of flames creates new moments of exchange and collective reverie.

-• On rainy days, water runs down the slope of a pipe and collects in a basin.
+• III.
+FOUNTAIN.
+On rainy days, water runs down the slope of a pipe and collects in a basin.
 Its surface reflects the surrounding landscape, serving both as a watering point and as a playful ground.

 THE GARDEN.
 In the context of climate crisis, recurring droughts will gradually lead to the creation of dry gardens.
 Endymion acts as a wake-up call, proposing an alternative approach to resource and planting management.